 The Vatican Museum actually consists of eight museums, five galleries, and the Sistine Chapel.
 Other items you will see along your tour include hand-painted walls, ceilings, and frescoes, mosaics, busts, statues, fountains, crypts, gems, art, stones, marble works, inlaid parquet floors, and old masterpieces.
 My favorites were the Gallery of Statues and the bronze Hercules of the Theatre of Pompey.

-In the midst of the square is an Egyptian obelisk, which was originally located in Heliopolis, Greece.
-In 37 AD, Caligula decided to transport the obelisk to Rome and it was installed at the Circus of Nero.
+In the midst of the square is an Egyptian obelisk, originally located in Heliopolis, Greece.
+In 37 AD, Caligula decided to transport the monolith to Rome, and install it at the Circus of Nero.
 In 1585, it was moved to its final destination, at St. Peter’s Basilica.

 Note: Many exhibits I was encountered at the Vatican Museum, I later saw touring on display at the Hermitage Museum in Russia.